 History and Theory of New Media: Read Less [-]

 NWMEDIA 201 Questioning New Media 3 Units

-Terms offered: Fall 2022, Spring 2022, Fall 2021
+Terms offered: Fall 2023, Fall 2022, Spring 2022

 Held in conjunction with the Art, Technology, and Culture Colloquium which brings internationally-known speakers to campus to present their work on advanced topics in new media: http://atc.berkeley.edu.
 Students will enhance skills in questioning new media: how to think critically about new media, how to use new media resources to research pioneering work in new media, how to form incisive questions about new media, and how to evaluate and create effective presentations on topics in new media.

 Questioning New Media: Read More [+]

-Rules & Requirements

 Prerequisites: Graduate standing or consent of instructor.
 Required of all students in the Designated Emphasis in New Media

 Repeat rules: Course may be repeated for credit without restriction.

-Hours & Format

-Fall and/or spring: 15 weeks - 1 hour of lecture and 2 hours of

-colloquium per week
+Fall and/or spring: 15 weeks - 1 hour of lecture and 2 hours of colloquium per week

-Additional Details

-Subject/Course Level: New Media/Graduate

-Grading: Letter grade.

 Instructor: Goldberg

 Questioning New Media: Read Less [-]

 NWMEDIA 202 New Media Methods 3 Units

 Terms offered: Fall 2014

 In this methods course we will study key languages of new media innovation, ranging from flow charts to scripting languages and circuit diagrams.
 Our study method involves the creation and application of sensing devices in an urban context, and engages students in establishing chains of references which connect ground truth to data, data to information, information to people, people to actions, and actions to policies.
 Taking into account technical, political, cultural and literacy questions we seek to connect our data production work with information needs of underserved communities in the Bay Area region.

 New Media Methods: Read More [+]

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week

-Summer

 6 weeks - 9 hours of seminar per week 8 weeks - 6 hours of seminar per week 10 weeks - 5 hours of seminar per week

-Additional Details

-Subject/Course Level: New Media/Graduate

-Grading: Letter grade.

 New Media Methods: Read Less [-]

 NWMEDIA C203 Critical Making 4 Units

 Terms offered: Spring 2022, Spring 2021, Spring 2020, Spring 2019, Spring 2018

 Critical Making will operationalize and critique the practice of "making" through both foundational literature and hands on studio culture.
 As hybrid practitioners, students will develop fluency in readily collaging and incorporating a variety of physical materials and protocols into their practice.
 Students will envision and create future computational experiences that critically explore social and culturally relevant technological themes.
 No previous technical knowledge is required to take this course.
 Class projects involve basic programming, electronic circuitry, and digital fabrication design.
 Tutorials and instruction will be provided, but students will be expected to develop basic skills in these areas to complete course projects.

 Critical Making: Read More [+]

-Hours & Format

 Fall and/or spring: 15 weeks - 2 hours of lecture and 2 hours of studio per week

-Summer:

 6 weeks - 4 hours of lecture and 8 hours of studio per week 8 weeks - 4 hours of lecture and 4 hours of studio per week 10 weeks - 3 hours of lecture and 3 hours of studio per week

-Additional Details

-Subject/Course Level: New Media/Graduate

-Grading: Letter grade.